Item 26: Be wary of feature creep

 somecrate = { version = "^0.3", default-features = false }

-The second subtlety of feature definitions is hidden in the [dependencies] section of the original Cargo.toml example: the rand crate is a dependency that is marked as optional = true, and that effectively makes "rand" into the name of a feature.
-If the crate is compiled with --features rand, then that dependency is activated (and the crate will presumably include code that uses rand and which is protected by #[cfg(feature = "rand")]).
+The second subtlety of feature definitions is hidden in the [dependencies] section of the original Cargo.toml example: the rand crate is a dependency that is marked as optional = true, and that effectively makes "rand" into the name of a feature.1 If the crate is compiled with --features rand, then that dependency is activated:

-This also means that crate names and feature names share a namespace, even though one is global (governed by crates.io) and one is local to the crate in question.
+This also means that crate names and feature names share a namespace, even though one is typically global (and usually governed by crates.io), and one is local to the crate in question.
 Consequently, choose feature names carefully to avoid clashes with the names of any crates that might be relevant as potential dependencies.
+It is possible to work around a clash, because Cargo includes a mechanism that allows imported crates to be renamed (the package key), but it's easier not to have to.

-So you can determine a crate's features by examining [features] and optional [dependencies] in the crate's Cargo.toml file.
+So you can determine a crate's features by examining [features] as well as optional [dependencies] in the crate's Cargo.toml file.
 To turn on a feature of a dependency, add the features option to the relevant line in the [dependencies] stanza of your own manifest file:

 [dependencies]